Thomas-George-T/Kafka-Tweet-Stream/README.md

 mvn clean install
 ```

-Maven will now generate a `target` directory with the jar `Kakfa-Streaming-1.0-shaded.jar`
+Maven will now generate a `target` directory with the jar `Kakfa-Streaming-1.0-shaded.jar` or `kafka-consumer-elasticsearch-1.0-shaded.jar` respectively

 2. Move into the `target` directory